Who Said Dat? Kenya Moore Scoffs At Claims She Shattered #RHOA Girl Code, Offers Update On Marc Daly Divorce

 As previously reported Inspector Gadget Kenya went on a rampage after Cynthia Bailey’s bachelorette party and held “Bolo Court” amid allegations that two ladies slept with the stripper, Bolo The Entertainer.

-According to Kenya, when the lights went down, much more than dancing happened and she insisted that she “sex noises” between the entertainer and two women before insinuating that Porsha Williams and Tanya Sam were the culprits.
+According to Kenya, when the lights went down, much more than dancing happened and she insisted that she heard “sex noises” between the entertainer and two women before insinuating that Porsha Williams and Tanya Sam were the culprits.

 That led to, of course, people calling Kenya a “snitch”, which the housewife has no issue with.